 The link above will tell you “who, what, when, and where” about the mentorships.
 But here I’m going to tell you the “how and why.”
 How will they work and what will it be like for participants?
 And why should you sign up?

 How Will the Course Work?

 The mentorships will take place in an online classroom.
 The classroom allows for several kinds of interaction.
-I’ll be posting videos and files.
+There will be nine video lectures that address different aspects of writing for trainers.
 I’ll provide resource lists, cheat sheets, and sample assignments.
 Mentees will upload their individual projects so we can work on them together.
 Auditors and other mentees will view our discussions and the editing process.
-Mentees and auditors will be able to chat with each other.
-If time is available, I may answer auditors’ questions related to the mentees’ projects.
 The mentees and I will have weekly video conferences.

 Documents we can work on include but are not limited to articles, blog posts, class handouts, behavior assessments, biographies and other marketing materials, announcements, press releases, grants, reports, and books.
 Fiction is welcome as well.

-Prepared course materials will cover style sheets, time management, motivation, organization, voice and audience, writing tools, editing tools, search engine optimization, references and plagiarism, and collaboration.
+Prepared course materials will cover style sheets, time management, motivation, organization, voice and audience, writing tools, editing tools, references and plagiarism, and search engine optimization.

 What Do Writing Mentees Need To Know?

 - I will not be grading anything.
 We’ll all push aside the “write-it-for-a-grade-and-hope-the-teacher-likes-it” paradigm.
 That’s not what this is about.

 - I will be your hired coach.
 You can tell me the types of assistance and critique you want, or you can turn me loose and say, “Help!”
 We’ll figure out the best way to work together.
 My goal will be to help you improve your writing skills so you can turn out some great documents.
 My input won’t be painful or embarrassing.